v-dvorak/ruskey-savage-conjecture/README.md

 ### Creating Hypercube

-Creating a Hypercube of dimension *n* is easy, first all vertices are created by generating all possible permutations of `0` and `1` (`generateHypercubeVertices`).
-Then, using list comprehension, edges are created by looping over every permutation of two vertices and checking if these vertices can be neighbors (`generateHypercubeEdges`).
+Creating an *n*-dimensional hypercube is straightforward.
+First, we generate all possible permutations of lenght *n* of `0`s and `1`s to create the vertices (generateHypercubeVertices).
+Next, we use list comprehension to create the edges by iterating over every pair of vertices and checking if they can be neighbors (`generateHypercubeEdges`).

-Also, a function to generate possible neighbors of a given vertex is provided - `generateHypercubeNeighbors`.
+Additionally, a function to generate the possible neighbors of a given vertex is provided (`generateHypercubeNeighbors`).

 ### Maximal vs maximum matching